Kansas City Chiefs vs. Dallas Cowboys NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Cowboys stats and trends

-- The Cowboys have been underdogs by 2.5 points or more three times this season and are 3-0 ATS in those games.
+- Dallas has played nine games, with eight wins against the spread.

-- Dallas' games this season have eclipsed the over/under five times in nine opportunities (55.6%).
+- So far this year, the Cowboys have been installed as underdogs by a 2.5-point margin or more three times and are 3-0 ATS in those games.

-- In games that Dallas amasses more than 373.2 yards, the team is 8-0 against the spread and 7-1 overall.
+- Dallas' games this year have hit the over on five of nine set point totals (55.6%).

-- This season the Cowboys have turned the ball over 12 times, while the Chiefs have forced 12 turnovers.
+- Dallas is 8-0 against the spread and 7-1 overall when the team churns out over 373.2 yards.

 Home and road insights